RER B: General scheme

 Some infrequent missions can be seen such as missions J to Denfert Rochereau in the evening.

 Mission code

 RER B mission codes are made up of four letters followed by two numbers.
 The first letter always indicates the destination.

 Rolling stock

 RER B is operated by 117 sets of the MI 79 series and 31 sets of the MI 84 series.
 These are to be replaced from 2025 by the MI 20 series.

 Past fleet include the MS 61, which operated on the line from 29 June 1967 to 28 February 1983, and the Class Z 23000, which operated from 16 November 1937 to 27 February 1987.

+Future

+"Aérofret" infill station

+As part of the Grand Paris public works programme, the creation of a new infill station called "Aérofret" between Parc des Expositions station to the south and Aéroport Charles de Gaulle 1 station to the north was proposed.
+The new station would be located adjacent to and serve the Aéroville mall as well as planned development on the western side of the freight areas on the western side of Charles de Gaulle Airport.
+It is slated to open by 2025 along with the planned developments in the area.

+Northeastern extension of the Mitry–Claye branch to the Dammartin-en-Goële area

+Already proposed in the 1994 Schéma directeur de la région Île-de-France (Île-de-France regional development plan, SDRIF), but without any concrete plans ten years later, the project to extend RER B northeast from Mitry–Claye station to the Dammartin-en-Goële area, serving intermediate stations at Compans and Thieux-Nantouillet, is proposed in Phase 3 (horizon 2021-2027) of the revised SDRIF, adopted by deliberation of the Regional Council of Île-de-France on September 25, 2008.
+It would also involve the creation of a new terminus station located in the neighbouring commune of Rouvres, some 3.5 km north of the current Dammartin Juilly Saint-Mard station near Saint-Mard, which is old and unsuitable for such a project.
+The project is now expected to be completed around 2030.